 Looking back, I am perhaps glad that I had bought into these cliches and assumptions.
 Proving that the cruiser lifestyle does not have to mean stale entertainment, or cursory glances at pastures new, our 2019 Caribbean cruise was perhaps one of our most surprising adventures yet.

-From roaming the orchid-filled gardens of St Vincent, to dining on succulent monkfish and scallops in the atmospheric Glass House restaurant, our cruise came as a satisfying wake up call: a trip that reminded me that worthwhile adventures should not be measured only in how remote, difficult or local the experience is, but in how it makes you feel.
+From roaming the orchid-filled gardens of St Vincent, to dining on succulent monkfish and scallops in the atmospheric Glass House restaurant, our Caribbean Cruise aboard the Azura came as a satisfying wake up call: a trip that reminded me that worthwhile adventures should not be measured only in how remote, difficult or local the experience is, but in how it makes you feel.

 And with that in mind, P&O Cruises are perhaps the biggest adventurers of them all.